Axway/streams-open-docs/content/en/docs/install/apim-integration.md

     -H "${APIM_AUTHORIZATION_HEADER}"
     ```

-    If the configuration is correct, the returned HTTP code must be 2xx and the JSON response must contain a field **token**.
+    If the configuration is correct, the returned HTTP code must be `2xx` and the JSON response must contain a **token** field.
 Use this field as SSE_JWT_TOKEN.

     ```bash
     SSE_JWT_TOKEN="<JWT_TOKEN_RETURNED>"
     ```

-* Call directly the Streams SSE Subscriber with the token previously generated as `Authorization Bearer` header:
+2. Call the Streams SSE Subscriber directly with the token previously generated as `Authorization Bearer` header:

     ```bash
     curl -v -X GET "${PUBLIC_STREAMS_SUBSCRIBER_SSE_ADDRESS}/streams/subscribers/sse/api/v1/subscriptions/${SUBSCRIPTION_ID}/subscribe" \